What Conditions Cause Back Pain?

 The main type of surgery is Decompressive Laminectomy, which involves removing part of the vertebra and thickened ligaments to reduce pressure on the nerves.
 Sometimes, a Lumbar Spinal Fusion is also needed to stabilize the spine and relieve pain.
 This allows the patient to move around more easily and helps keep the bones in place, preventing them from further squeezing the spinal canal and restricting the nerves.

 Though a skilled Spinal Stenosis surgeon, Dr. Brisson is conservative in his approach to its treatment for what causes your back pain.
 He always explores non-invasive treatment options first, before determining that a Laminectomy (or other) surgery is needed.

 Lumbar Radiculopathy causes pain or other symptoms such as numbness or tingling that radiates from the original site of injury or deterioration.
 In the case of lumbar radiculopathy, the pain travels down the hips and legs, usually on one side.
 This can impact your mobility.
-In common terms, you may know this condition as “sciatica” because the sciatic nerve is involved.
+In common terms, you may know this back pain condition as “sciatica” because the sciatic nerve is involved.
 Radiculopathy is due to spinal compression and/or inflammation of the nerve root.

 Lumbar Myelopathy is compression of the spinal cord caused by a restriction in the back.
 The constriction might be a result of degenerative conditions of the discs and facet joints (spondylotic myelopathy) or because of bone spur formation (stenosis with myelopathy.)